D00mch/DelegateAdapters/README.md

 }
 ```

-You also have to add this in your project build.gradle
+You will also need to add this to your project's `build.gradle` file:

 ```groovy
 allprojects {